coolbutuseless/flexfont/README.md

 ## Custom plotting of coordinates

-This is a basic example which shows you how to solve a common problem:
+This example illustrates how to get the raw coordinates for the letters and plot manually.

 ``` r
 library(flexfont)